lter/ssecr/CONTRIBUTING.md

 ## Style Guide

+If you are directly contributing to the website, please try to use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) syntax in your commit messages so it is easy for others to identify the purpose and scope of changes made in each commit.

 As much as possible, use snake case (i.e., all_lowercase_separated_by_underscores).
 When in doubt, try to maintain consistency with the naming convention and internal structure of other files in the same directory/repository.